‘The Walking Dead’: Norman Reedus Reveals Details Of Season 10

 SPOILER ALERT: This article discusses Season 9 of AMC’s The Walking Dead.
 Please proceed with caution if you have not yet viewed all available episodes and wish to avoid spoilers.

-Season 9 of AMC’s The Walking Dead concluded with some members of the community having to cross over into the Whisperers territory in order to survive the harsh winter conditions.
-As yet, it is unclear whether or not the leader of the Whisperers, Alpha (Samantha Morton) knows of this and viewers are anxious to find out more about the conflict between the groups when Season 10 of The Walking Dead premieres on Sunday night.
+Season 9 of AMC’s The Walking Dead concluded with some members of the community having to cross over into the Whisperers’ territory in order to survive the harsh winter conditions.
+As yet, it is unclear whether or not the leader of the Whisperers, Alpha (Samantha Morton), knows of this and viewers are anxious to find out more about the conflict between the groups when Season 10 of The Walking Dead premieres on Sunday night.

 Norman Reedus, who plays Daryl Dixon in The Walking Dead, recently spoke to Entertainment Weekly regarding Season 10.